That’s how long it takes to start a blog post worth reading.

 Because we’re not just talking three or four hours here.
 Or even 10 hours.

-If you’re producing compelling, evergreen content, you’ll be spending upwards of 20 hours on each post.
-(And if you’re not – here’s why you should.)
+If you’re producing compelling, evergreen, and even profitable content, you’ll be spending upwards of 20 hours on each post – sometimes more, if you’re writing for a client.

 So if there’s any way you can shave time off of your already demanding writing schedule, you’re down with it.